ArmanMoussavi1/deep_cgmd_tutorial/README.md

 ## DeePMD Model

 ## Create a model to train
-DeepMD-kit uses a JavaScript Object Notation configuration file (input.json) to define the training process.
+DeePMD-kit uses a JavaScript Object Notation configuration file (input.json) to define the training process.
 Here's a basic template:

 ```json
 {